Early Intervention Program

 The ReHabilitation Center is approved by New York State and has a contract with Cattaraugus and Allegany Counties to provide the following early intervention services: core evaluations, as well as evaluations for physical therapy, occupational therapy and speech.

 If your child received services through the Early Intervention Program, your service coordinator through the county will assist you with the transition to the 3–5 services, however; if delays are just noticed at the age of 3, you may go to your home school district and speak with the chairperson of the Committee on Preschool Education (CPSE).
 This individual will ask you to sign a consent to evaluate form and share a list of providers who are able to conduct an evaluation—Children’s Learning Center, a division of The ReHabilitation Center, is on that list.
 You may choose who you would like to evaluate your child.
-Following the evaluation, a CPSE meeting will be scheduled and at that meeting a decision will be made as to the type(s) of services from which your child would benefit.
+The completed assessment will be a key tool in determining what services will benefit your child in the future.

 If you have questions or would like to receive additional information, please contact The ReHabilitation Center at (716) 375-4740 ext.
 110.